-Plitvice Lakes has no airport so you would need to fly either to Zagreb, Zadar, Split, or to Dubrovnik.
+Plitvice Lakes has no airport so you would need to fly either to Zagreb, Zadar, Split, or Dubrovnik.
 From there, you will take the most convenient transport option that includes buses only, as there are no trains to Plitvice, or self-drive (car hire).

 The alternative to public transport service is private tours or day trips from Zagreb, Zadar, or Split.
 Click to see what is on the offer.
 If you need a detailed description of how to get to Plitvice check also this page.

 You can zoom in on the above map to see the detailed location of these lovely lakes.

 GPS Location coordinates: 44.88526, 15.61907 / 44°53’06.9″N 15°37’08.7″E

 Have a look at this lovely video that shows drone aerial footage of the National Park, waterfalls, and lakes.
-It is shot on the bright and sunny summers day and covers parts of the Upper Lakes and the rest is mainly Lower lakes, including Large (Great) Waterfall and wooded paths.
+It is shot on a bright and sunny summer’s day and covers parts of the Upper Lakes and the rest is mainly Lower lakes, including the Large (Great) Waterfall and wooded paths.

-For a much detailed guide to Plitvice Lakes National Park, hiking trail descriptions, photos, maps, and many more check the dedicated site https://www.plitvice-lakes.info
+For a much more detailed guide to Plitvice Lakes National Park, hiking trail descriptions, photos, maps, and many more check the dedicated site https://www.plitvice-lakes.info